-The concept of robotics and automation have been in existence for years.
+The concept of robotics and automation has been in existence for years.
 The manufacturing and textile industry, in particular, is known for its early usage of robots during the Industrial Revolution in the 1800s.
 Now the question is “Will Robots Taking Over Jobs”!
 However, it was not before the 20th century when automation began making its presence felt.

 In 1901, Hubert Cecil invents the world’s first vacuum cleaner.
 It was also during this time that electric-powered home appliances like toasters, blenders and sewing machines came into the picture.